HinTak/RaspberryPi-Dev/Build-Custom-Deb-Kernel-Packages.md

 Took 140% CPU 3:10:45 Elapsed, 15% CPU, 52:39.72 Elapsed, 12% CPU, 1:15:39 Elapsed; 106% CPU 4:16:53 Elapsed second build.

-Requires about 12.8GB of disk space, which consists of 1.8GB for the bare clone, 1.4GB for checkout'ed source code and debian/build/ eventually containing about 9.6GB.
+Requires about 12.8GB of disk space, which consists of 1.8GB for the bare clone, 1.1GB for checkout'ed source code and debian/build/ eventually containing about 9.6GB, and 0.3GB under debian.

 #### Quirks 1: